jakobo/docmq/CONTRIBUTING.md

 1. [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your own GitHub account and then [clone](https://help.github.com/articles/cloning-a-repository/) it to your local device. (`git remote add upstream git@github.com:jakobo/docmq.git` 😉).
 You can use `git clone --depth 1 --single-branch --branch main git@github.com:jakobo/docmq.git`, discarding most of branches and history to clone it faster.
 2. Ensure [Node 14](https://nodejs.org/) is installed on your computer.
 (Check version with `node -v`).
 We have [Volta](https://volta.sh) defined on the root package.json to help out.
-3. Install the dependencies using yarn with `yarn install`
+3. Install the dependencies using pnpm with `pnpm install`

 > If this didn't work for you as described, please [open an issue.](https://github.com/jakobo/docmq/issues/new/choose)

 ## ⏱ Testing Your Changes

-This repo is set up to run `yarn test` on commit.
+This repo is set up to run `pnpm test` on commit.
 You can also run the command at any time to recheck your changes with AVA.
 We are not requiring new code to have corresponding tests at this time.

 ### ✅ Unit Testing